diegopoza/blog/_posts/2016-08-18-securing-spring-boot-with-jwts.markdown

 We now have everything set up to use JWTs in our authentication process, recall that we have referenced a `JWTLoginFilter` and `JWTAuthenticationFilter` in our `WebSecurityConfig`.
 We'll first take a look at our `JWTLoginFilter`, which will intercept `POST` requests on the `/login` path, and attempt to authenticate our user.
 When our user is successfully authenticated, we will return a JWT in the `Authorization` header of the response.

-In the constructor of our filter, we will reference the super and specify on which url this filter should act.
+In the constructor of our filter, we will reference the parent class and specify on which url this filter should act.

      public class JWTLoginFilter extends AbstractAuthenticationProcessingFilter{